azpeteryang/azpeteryang.github.io/res.md

  * Pioneered the expansion of customer accessibility by allowing those operating with Mbed to utilize functions available through the AWS libraries to connect personal devices.

  Software engineer Intern WeWork Jun.
 2019-Aug.
 2019
  Redesigned the workflow of CI/CD for migrating the service from Heroku to internal Kubernetes Cluster.
  Designed database migration plan for service migration to prevent downtime and data loss.
- Enabled the different sales teams to edit product detail by implementing the UPDATE API and integrated authentication filter for access control in the Service based on Spring Boot.
+ Enabled the different sales teams to edit product detail by implementing the UPDATE API and integrated
+authentication filter for access control in the Service based on Spring Boot.
  Enhanced internal API doc system to retrieve information dynamically from URL by refactoring the API sniffer using Ruby.

 Software engineer Intern SAP Sept.
 2017-Mar.
 2018
  Optimized login process by implementing a Single-Sign-On mechanism based on Shibboleth for clients’ identity management system.
  Built a demo integrating Ethereum as persistent storage to clients’ identity management system.
  Reduced repeating operation in MS Project by implementing VBA scripts for different working scenarios.

  Software engineer Intern CloudWiz Jul.
 2017-Sept.
+2017
-2017  Implemented multiple metrics collectors scripts using Python for services such as RabbitMQ and PostgreSQL.
+ Implemented multiple metrics collectors scripts using Python for services such as RabbitMQ and PostgreSQL.
  Improved metrics collecting process through Nginx’s reverse proxy for client’s intranet systems.
  Designed the automatic upgrade mechanism for metrics collectors in clients’ distributed server using checksum of the latest collectors.

+Software Engineer at Amazon Game Studios 08/2016 ~ 10/2017
+Project: Game Services and Core Engine Technology
+• Using C++ to construct new features with Lumberyard pipeline, allowing users to import files and folders without locally copying and pasting through directories.
+Using Qt5 framework to realize dialogs and menu options functionalities.
+• Collaborated with product managers to design and implement the customer scoring system, including UI implementation with Qt5, dialog
+prompting decision mechanism, and data streaming into backend data warehouse.
+• Implemented a feature to create a unified UI and backend behavior for file drag and drop across all windows in our product, as well as an efficient and cross-platform directory visualization method.
+• Applied the feature that flexibly collects and asynchronously sends customer telemetry data at various parts of the engine, including UI behaviors, hardware specification, and feature usages.
+• Collaborated with QA members with owned written unit tests throughout the production period, verifying complex and unclear bugs for steps of the bugs’ reproductions and the solution confirmations, improving productivity of bug fixing time.
+• Work with UX members to replace the old menu layout with the newly designed, implemented menu layout.

 # Health Informatics